JordanHendl/KGL/README.md

 ## Dependancies

-  Base, KGL depends on nothing.
+  Base, Nyx depends on nothing.
 However, if it can find the libraries on the system, it will build what it can.

-  E.g. If vulkan is found, KGL Vulkan libs will be build.
+  E.g. If vulkan is found, Nyx Vulkan libs will be build.

   XCB is used for Linux windowing, however it should be already installed on mosts systems.

-  Karma Test ( KT ) is used for testing.
-To output tests, install the KT library. ( See https://github.com/JordanHendl/KT )
+  Athena is used for testing.
+To output tests, install the Athena testing library. ( See https://github.com/JordanHendl/Athena )

 ## Closing
   For usages of each specific API, I suggest checking out the Test.cpp in each one!